Paget disease (bone)

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodeling.
+Paget disease of the bone is a common, chronic metabolic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
 The pelvis, spine, skull, and proximal long bones are most frequently affected.

-It is relatively common and can affect up to 4% of individuals over 40 and up to 11% over the age of 80 1.
-There may be a slight male predilection.
+Paget disease of the bone is relatively common and can affect up to 4% of individuals over 40 and up to 11% over the age of 80 1.
+There may be a slight male predilection for Paget disease.
 Incidence can be considerably higher in the United Kingdom than in other countries 8.
 It is also common in Australia, New Zealand, Western Europe, and the United States.

-- localized pain and tenderness
+localized pain and tenderness (most common symptom 24)

 increased bone size: historically changing hat size was a giveaway

-- decreased range of motion
+decreased range of motion

-- signs and symptoms relating to complications (see below)
+signs and symptoms relating to complications (see below)

-- pelvis (often asymmetric)
+pelvis (often asymmetric)

-- proximal long bones
+proximal long bones